-In order to make colorful polish adhere to the nails and stay there for as long as possible, conventional nail polish uses an array of ingredients that have been identified as harmful to users.
-Some labels, however, will read ‘3-free’, ‘5-free’, ‘7-free’ etc. What does this actually mean?
+In order to make colorful polish adhere to the nails and stay there for as long as possible, conventional nail polish contains an array of ingredients that have been identified as harmful to users.
+Some labels, however, will read “3-free”, “5-free”, and “7-free.”
+What does this actually mean?

-Formaldehyde has been linked to cancer, in addition to skin and respiratory tract infections.
-Inhaling toluene fumes will initially lead to headaches and nausea, while long-term exposure can cause depression of the central nervous system.
-It’s no wonder using both of these chemicals have been restricted in the European Union!
-Dibutyl phthalate, on the other hand, disrupts hormonal balance, in addition to kidney and liver function.
+Formaldehyde has been linked to cancer, in addition to skin and respiratory tract infections [source].
+Inhaling toluene fumes are absorbed rapidly and will initially lead to headaches and nausea, while long-term exposure can cause central nervous system depression and toxicity [source].

-Another toxic ingredient commonly found in nail polish is camphor, responsible for the glossy finish of your nails, but also potentially for neurological complications and even seizures.
-Also used to create a glossy finish, formaldehyde resin causes allergic reactions and irritation for some users.
-Additional to formaldehyde, toluene, and dibutyl phthalate, 5-free nail polish also doesn’t contain any camphor or formaldehyde resin.
+Another toxic ingredient commonly found in nail polish is camphor, which is responsible for the glossy finish of your nails but also potentially for neurological complications and even seizures [source].
+Also used to create a glossy finish, formaldehyde resin causes skin reactions and irritation for some users [source].
+In addition to not including formaldehyde, toluene, and dibutyl phthalate, 5-free nail polish is also free of camphor and formaldehyde resin.

 Ethyl tosylamide and xylene are toxic ingredients you won’t find in 7-free nail polish.
-The former is meant to soften the polymer in nail polish to prevent cracking.
-According to the EU Cosmetic Regulation, it shouldn’t be used in cosmetics and personal care products, as it weakens immunity over time.
-The latter causes headaches and dizziness when inhaled and has been shown to make its way inside the body.
+The former is known as a plasticizer meant to soften the polymer in nail polish to prevent cracking, but it is known to cause skin irritation [source].
+It shouldn’t be used in cosmetics and personal care products—and it’s banned in European cosmetics [source].
+The latter can irritate the mucous membranes and causes headaches and dizziness when inhaled [source].

 Other ingredients to avoid